uptane/uptane.github.io/blog/2023-12-01-24pullRequests/index.md

 ---

 ![](bannerImage.png)
 As winter approaches, [Uptane](https://uptane.org/) is thrilled to announce its participation in the annual 24 Pull Requests event!
-This initiative is a testament to our  project's continuing commitment to collaboration and community building.
+Joining this initiative is a testament to our  project's continuing commitment to collaboration and community building.

 ## 🤝 About Uptane: